-In the context of your career, a performance review (formal or informal) is no different than a customer review of your package.
+Within the context of your career, a performance review (formal or informal) is no different than a customer review of your package.
+In essence, your personal brand.
 For example, a 360 performance review allows for multiple customers to weigh in on your “package.”

-- Are you a star performer, but there are a trail of dead bodies along the way, because of your abrasive work style?
+- You might be a star performer, but there are a trail of dead bodies along the way, because of your abrasive work style?